fullondesigns/code-test-devops/README.md

 2. The application is failing to connect to api.ravelin.com. e.g. `curl api.ravelin.com` but it seems to be working from the developers local code and machine.
 Please ssh into the box and has a look and fix.

+3. Please add the user `ravelin` as a root user, without a password but with the below public key as authentication. ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDywrXuIj6+WlhM4Us9te1YLQAlsp3sPKtiRCt2DJf27zQ2Ig5YWLUZT+QMzWrcPK8ZjT/GspLgpwM GbB7YNKxosftwJ1/wJqS7wnCzfRVmUWUSLTBU/0if3oAZwUZYu9hZU6KleZwXZ6nfErdJQtYgdOdXYagcPGz6LgCTbNj1Bd9wQmIW4Gbjd7puHjxNk+ BR+yigxJO+1rpsj1OMT0ksA7c181fR8YSVVcrEfpXtiV8I+PtlkLTuE2kx9hwgbGZilEsXNgvpsRg1yxb5W2cGDvpgDLKRd9o+28oNWl1H3+NeWRBYr qiqpdUSmuLpUFW9ESXp69DhyEK8uUiL8Rxv ravelin@ravelin-code-test

-3. This particular server seems to have higer CPU utilisation and if effecting performance.
+4. This particular server seems to have higer CPU utilisation and if effecting performance.
 It can't be the application as it is running ok on other servers.
 Please fix.

-4. A developer is working remotely from Tuvalu; however, is unable to gain SSH access.
+5. A developer is working remotely from Tuvalu; however, is unable to gain SSH access.
 Please can you find the problem and fix it for them.

-5. Similarly to the problem connecting to api.ravelin.com, the application cannot connect to `https://api.github.com/`.
+6. Similarly to the problem connecting to api.ravelin.com, the application cannot connect to `https://api.github.com/`.
 Please see if you can fix this.